Grahp/Steno-Glossary/README.md

 Noun

 - A group of **keys** that represents one independent part of a **stroke**.
+    - TODO maybe not strokes?
+Could be outlines idk
     - TODO Banks typically include Starters, Vowels, Enders, Symbols, Upper, and Lower

 ## Outline